Big Kenny: Big & Rich

 By this point in his career, Big Kenny had befriended John Rich, formerly the bass guitarist and co-lead vocalist of Lonestar.
 The two founded Big & Rich in the early 2000s after years of collaboration, including co-writing McBride & the Ride's 2002 single "Amarillo Sky" as well as "She's a Butterfly", an album cut for Martina McBride.

 Big & Rich signed to Warner Bros.
 Records in 2004.
 The duo recorded three studio albums for the label: Horse of a Different Color (2004), Comin' to Your City (2005) and Between Raising Hell and Amazing Grace (2007), as well as two EPs and ten singles, including the Number One hit "Lost in This Moment".
 In 2011, Kenny rejoined John Rich to release the single Fake I.D.

 Muzik Mafia

 Big & Rich also founded the MuzikMafia, an association of singer-songwriters which also included Shannon Lawson, Gretchen Wilson and Cowboy Troy.

 Solo career

-Big Kenny went on hiatus in 2008, as Kenny had to rehabilitate a neck injury that occurred when he was hit by a drunk driver in 2001.
+Big Kenny went on hiatus in 2008 to rehabilitate a neck injury that occurred when he was hit by a drunk driver in 2001.
 He launched his official online community at www.bigkenny.tv in mid-2009.
 There, he made his first solo single, "Long After I'm Gone", available as a free download.
 It was released to radio in August 2009 as the first single from his second solo album, The Quiet Times of a Rock and Roll Farm Boy, which was rated number 13 on the 30 Best Country Albums of 2009 by Roughstock.
 Kenny also became a judge on the television talent show Can You Duet.
 Kenny released several non-album singles during this period.